TsubakiBotPad/discord-menu/README.md

         return
     await menulistener.register(self)
 ```
+#### Defining the menu map
+You will need a `menu_map` file that maps strings to menu classes & panes classes.
+For example, see [menu_map.py](https://github.com/TsubakiBotPad/pad-cogs/blob/master/padinfo/menu/menu_map.py) in the `padinfo` cog in Tsubaki bot.

 The `menu_map` is also imported and set as a class constant at the top of the cog: